 Open up Filmora, import your clip, and drag it into the timeline.
 Then, play your clip and listen for background noise.
-If you hear noise which you wish to remove move on to the first step of background noise removal.
+If you hear a noise that you wish to remove move on to the first step of background noise removal.

 If you do not already have it you will need to download VLC Media Player from videoLAN.org.
 VLC is a completely free media player that can play almost any type of file, is great for converting files, and can even be used as a screen recorder.
 If you consume a lot of media online then chances are you already have VLC.
 You could also use is Free Video to MP3 Converter by DVDVideoSoft.

-If you choose to use VLC, open it up and select Covert/Save under Media.
+If you choose to use VLC, open it up and select Convert/Save under Media.
 Select your video in the Open Media window that pops up.
-After you click Covert/Save you will be able to choose your format, in this case MP3, under Save as type.
+After you click Convert/Save you will be able to choose your format, in this case, MP3, under Save as type.

 You can download Audacity for free at Audacityteam.org.